canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/data/parse/parse <code>data/parse</code>]
 			</td>
 			<td>
-				Extends the data fetching methods of `Data Interface` to mutate the response received.
+				Extends the data manipulation methods of `Data Interface` to mutate the response received.
 Thus it needs to be lower in the proto chain than the implementation of those methods, but higher than any users of those methods.
 			</td>
 		</tr>
 		<tr>